 Building strong and positive relationships is at the heart of Southwood Primary School.

-Our relationship policy has an unwavering focus on positive behaviours and intrinsic motivation.
+Our Managing and Support Relationships and Behaviour policy has an unwavering focus on positive behaviours and intrinsic motivation.
 Just like our curriculum prepares each individual child for their real and future lives; through active participation, purpose and application, so should our relationship education.